misiektoja/instagram_monitor/README.md

 ### Email notifications

-If you want to get email notifications for different events (new posts & stories, changed followings, bio, errors) use -s parameter (works for both modes):
+If you want to get email notifications for different events (new posts & stories, changed followings, bio, errors) use **-s** parameter (works for both modes):

 ```sh
 ./instagram_monitor.py misiek_to_ja -s
 ```

 It does not include information about changed followers.
-For that use -m:
+For that use **-m**:

 ```sh
 ./instagram_monitor.py misiek_to_ja -m